Future golf course venues for The Open Championship

 The Open was originally staged at Prestwick Golf Club in 1860, then just a 12-hole course.
 Prestwick held every Open thru 1873, and last hosted the event in 1925.

-The Old Course in St. Andrews was the first event outside of Prestwick to host the Open in 1873.
-It is the most regular host these days, hosting the event generally every five years.
+The Old Course in St. Andrews was the first links outside of Prestwick to host the Open in 1873.
+It is the most regular host these days, hosting the event about every five years.

 Four clubs have hosted the Open that are not in consideration at the time for future opens.
 Prestwick, Musselburgh Golf Links, Royal Cinque Golf Club and Prince's Golf Club are all some combination of too short or logistically challenging for future events.
 All 14 courses that have held The Open are open to the public.

 In 2020, the R&A canceled The Open at Royal St. George's due to coronavirus pandemic concerns.
 Royal St. George's hosted the event in 2021, and the 150th Open at St. Andrews in 2022 was a rousing success.
 It has hosted more than any modern venue (1873, 1876, 1879, 1882, 1885, 1888, 1891, 1895, 1900, 1905, 1910, 1921, 1927, 1933, 1939, 1946, 1955, 1957, 1960, 1964, 1970, 1978, 1984, 1990, 1995, 2000, 2005, 2010, 2015, 2022).

 One key question remains: When will the Ailsa Course at Trump Turnberry, a famous host for both the Duel in the Sun as well as Tom Watson's near-miraculous victory in 2009, return to the rota?

 Future venues announced by the R&A for The Open

 Past Opens: 1897, 1902, 1907, 1913, 1924, 1930, 1936, 1947, 1956, 1967, 2006, 2014

 The Open in 2024